edgedb/edgedb/docs/stdlib/datetime.rst

     Additionally, it's possible to convert a given duration into seconds:

     - ``'totalseconds'`` - the number of seconds represented by the duration.
-It will be approximate for :eql:type:`cal::relative_duration` and :eql:type:`cal::date_duration` for durations longer than a day, because a month is assumed to be 30 days exactly.
+      It will be approximate for :eql:type:`cal::relative_duration` and :eql:type:`cal::date_duration` for units ``'month'`` or larger because a month is assumed to be 30 days exactly.

     The :eql:type:`duration` scalar has only ``'hour'`` and smaller units available for extraction.